-FMT_LIM.2 Limited availability
+FMT_LIM.2 Limited availability Hierarchical to: No other components.
 FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.
 Dependencies: FMT_LIM.1 Limited capabilities.